 Pine pollen is available in several forms, including powder extract, capsules, tinctures, and tea.
 It can be consumed alone or added to smoothies or other foods.
 It's recommended to start with a small dose and gradually increase it as needed.

-Pine pollen is a natural supplement with potential benefits for prostate health, including reducing the risk of prostate cancer and reducing inflammation in the prostate gland.
+Pine pollen is a natural supplement with potential benefits for supporting prostate health.
 It's also believed to have various other health benefits, such as boosting the immune system, increasing energy levels, and enhancing athletic performance.
 As with any supplement, it's important to talk to your doctor before adding pine pollen to your healthcare routine.